Chris Riley (rugby league): Playing career

-Chris Riley has a fine strike rate at Super League level, Riley was primarily a fullback with England Academy and the Warrington junior grades, but he has forged his first team career to date on the wing.
-A well balanced and elusive runner who has added some strength to his build since débuting in late 2005 at the age of 17.
+Riley had a fine strike rate at Super League level, Riley was primarily a fullback with England Academy and the Warrington junior grades, but he forged his first team career on the wing.
+A well balanced and elusive runner who added some strength to his build since débuting in late 2005 at the age of 17.
 A graduate of Woolston Rovers ARLFC and the Warrington Scholarship Scheme, he won Junior Academy titles in 2003 and 2004, represented England U17 against the Australian Institute of Sport in 2005 and made a try scoring début for England Academy the same season.
-After three seasons as a squad player, last year was his best season to date, featuring in the majority of Warrington's games and scoring try doubles on five occasions, including away at St Helens.

 Riley attended Penketh High School in Warrington where he won the Warrington Schools Rugby League Final in years 7, 8, 9 and 10.

 On 7 February 2010, he was in his sixth season of rugby during 2010's Super League XV.

-Riley has played for Warrington in 3 winning Challenge Cup Finals of 2009, 2010 and 2012 where he scored his 1st try in a Cup Final for his hometown club.
+Riley played for Warrington in three winning Challenge Cup Finals of 2009, 2010 and 2012 where he scored his first try in a Cup Final for his hometown club.

-He played in the 2010 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.
+Riley played in the 2010 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.